Nightkingale/Personal-Website/posts/origin-story-of-nightkingale.md

 ## The Actual Beginning

 By this point, I originally planned to release only three songs and call it quits.
 These were "V-Bucks for Some Skins," "Wii U USB Helper," and one more brand new track I would write, which eventually became "Well Shit, What a Vibe."
+I've always called these three the original *Meme Trilogy*.

 ### V-Bucks for Some Skins
 > We like Fortnite, yes, we like Fortnite.
 (01/03/2023)